Loading blog...

 Due diligence is performed at three distinct moments in a customer’s lifecycle.
 Missing any of them is a regulatory violation, not just an operational gap.

-- Before Onboarding – Before opening an account or starting a business relationship.
-This is when CIP, risk classification, and initial document verification occur.
-No customer should be active in the system without this step completed.
+- Before Onboarding.
+Before opening an account or starting a relationship.
+This is when identification, risk classification, and initial document verification occur.
+No customer should be active without this step completed.

-- During Significant Transactions – When transactions are unusually large, structured in a suspicious pattern, or involve counterparties flagged on sanctions lists, due diligence must be re-triggered in real time.
+- During Significant Transactions.
+When transactions are unusually large, structured in a suspicious pattern, or involve sanctioned counterparties, due diligence must be re-triggered in real time.

-- Periodically (Ongoing Reviews) – Existing customers must be re-evaluated to confirm their risk profile has not changed.
-FinCEN and FATF both require that customer information remains accurate and current.
+- Periodically (Ongoing Reviews).
+Existing customers must be re-evaluated to confirm their risk profile has not changed.
+FinCEN, FATF, and RBI all require that customer information remains accurate and current.

-The operational so-what: Banks treating due diligence as a one-time onboarding step are non-compliant by definition.
+Banks treating due diligence as a one-time onboarding step are non-compliant by definition.
 Ongoing monitoring requires systems that continuously ingest, process, and flag documents at a volume no manual team can sustain.
-The document layer of this problem is covered in detail in this guide on banking document automation.
+The document layer is covered in this guide on banking document automation.

 High-Risk Customers: Who They Are and How to Identify Them

-Identifying high-risk customers early determines which level of due diligence applies and how closely they are monitored going forward.
+Identifying high-risk customers early determines which level of due diligence applies and how closely they are monitored.
 Failure to flag a high-risk customer accurately is among the most costly compliance errors a bank can make.

 | Risk Indicator | What It Means | Required Action |